-250 Benefit Street
+250 BENEFIT STREET

-Providence, Rhode Island 02903
+PROVIDENCE, RHODE ISLAND 02903

-Telephone: (40) 222-6700 Facsimile: (401) 222-4740
+(40) 222-6700 FACSIMILE: (401) 222-4740

-CRIMINAL BACKGROUND INVESTIGATION AUTHORIZATION, RELEASE AND DISCLAIMER

-Identification of the Department of A available to the Rhode Island Admin Bureau of Criminal Identification has , hereby direct and authorize the Bureau of Cr Attorney General for the State of Rhode Island to mo istrative Office of State Courts any criminal record the on file in reference to me, and I further consent to the in fingerprinting, or some other process that may be ake nat the he as to my criminal history records from port may be generated on me that may include inf n any criminal justice agency in any or all federal, s any state Department of Motor Vehicle/Drivers' trations. tate, city every kind, nature and description, therefrom, whatsoever against the Office of State Courts, the Burea d all manner of actions, cause of actions, and der arising from any release of criminal records and State of Rhode Island, the Rhode Island Admi u of Criminal Identification, the Attorney General, office, in both law and equity which I may now have requests nistrative and the Employee Name (Please Print t) Employee Signat ure Maiden Name (If Applicable) Date Date of Birth Employer/Company Name (If applica able) Place of Birth Social Security Number State of County of personally appeared , 20, before me, the undersigned notary pub nally ough satisfactory evidence of identification, which w , to be the person who signed above d to me that the contents of the document are truth Notary Public: My commission expires: Notary identification number:
+CRIMINAL BACKGROUND INVESTIG GATION AUTHORIZATION, RELEASE AND DISCLAIMER Identification of the Department of A available to the Rhode Island Admir Bureau of Criminal Identification has , hereby direct and authorize the Bureau of Criminal Attorney General for the State of Rhode Island to make histrative Office of State Courts any criminal record that the on file in reference to me, and I further consent to the h fingerprinting, or some other process that may be required as to my criminal history records from port may be generated on me that may include information n any criminal justice agency in any or all federal, state, city any state Department of Motor Vehicle/Drivers' License strations. every kind, nature and description, therefrom, whatsoever against the Office of State Courts, the Burea d all manner of actions, cause of actions, and demands of arising from any release of criminal records and requests State of Rhode Island, the Rhode Island Administrative of Criminal Identification, the Attorney General, and the State of Islam and equity which I may now have or that Employee Name (Please Prin t) Employee Signature Maiden Name (If Applicable) Date Date of Birth Employer/Company Name (If applicable) Place of Birth Social Security Number State of County of personally appeared , 20, before me, the undersigned notary public, known to me or □ proved to me thro ough satisfactory evidence of identification, which was, to be the person who signed above in my presence, and who swore or affirme the best of his or her knowledge. d to me that the contents of the document are truthful to 9 - 1 Notary Public: Notary Public: